phanerka/link-stash/Lediting/Navigation.md

 	- If you don't:
 		- check Dev Tools [wiki page](https://rainworldmodding.miraheze.org/wiki/Dev_Tools#Interface_Tabs) and search what you need in "Objects" and "Room Settings" tabs via `Ctrl + F`
 		- check [[Lediting/Useful mods list#Dependencies|libraries' docs]]
-- via [[0.
-Region files#properties.txt|region properties]] (recoloring creatures, setting amount of creatures)
+- via [[Region files#properties.txt|region properties]] (recoloring creatures, setting amount of creatures)
-- with [[create custom palette|custom palettes]] (recoloring pipes / sky / water / acid, room-wide color manipulation)
+- with [[Custom palette|custom palettes]] (recoloring pipes / sky / water / acid, room-wide color manipulation)
 	If you have access to the room, open Dev Tools interface in it, try changing palettes (main palette, fade palette, accent colors) and see if color of what you need changes
-- in very rare cases, its configured via code (like progress bar for gates)
+- in very rare cases, its configured via code (like progress bar for gates or... raindeer rooms or smth?
+TODO clarify)

 If you're looking for hacky stuff, check "Fancy lediting tricks" folder.